garcia2002julian/tidal_song_transfer/README.md

 Make sure to read the comments to understand what is going on or if you want to change something yourself.
 The application is simple enough.

+This is the image of the github link I posted in case it ever goes away:

 ![image](https://github.com/user-attachments/assets/6f9c28e0-fa8d-4883-b74f-f02492d2bae4)